heapwolf/codesurgeon/README.md

 `npm install codesurgeon`

 ## Usage
-All writes are done synchronously by default, so you can chain them.
+All writes are done synchronously by default (can be done asynchronously), so you can chain them.
 Here are a few examples.

-Source File (**src.js**)
+### Source file

 ```js
 function funcA() { return 'A'; }